 Based in Atlanta and Decatur Georgia, this preschool, daycare, and afterschool facility has a massive focus on sustainability, outdoor play and nutritious food.
-I was hired this year to revamp, redesign, install, and maintain several gardens on the Soulshine campuses.
-The food I grow is delivered directly to their kitchen, when it is turned into fresh, healthiful meals for staff and children.
+I was hired in 2017 to revamp, redesign, install, and maintain several gardens on the Soulshine campuses.
+The food I grew was delivered directly to their kitchen, when it is turned into fresh, healthiful meals for staff and children.
+I also painted a mural for "coloring in" on the walkway of one of the buildings.

-The garden designs are based on the concept of permaculture.
-Thus, I worked with the chef to determine what plants the kids enjoy eating, solicited generous seed donations from High Mowing Seed Company, measured and assessed the land for shape and water movement.
+The garden designs were based on the concept of permaculture.
+Thus, I worked with the chef to determine what plants the kids enjoyed eating, solicited grants and generous seed donations from High Mowing Seed Company and Peaceful Valley Farm Supply, measured and assessed the land for shape and water movement.
 Additional plants came from the Wylde Center, a local garden initiative, and special emphasis was put on providing for pollinators.
-One of the Soulshine instructors, Miss Ladybug, has a catchy song about pollination that the kids really respond to; it's helpful to be able to see each element of the process, from flower, to insect, to fruit.
+One of the Soulshine instructors, Miss Ladybug, had a catchy song about pollination that the kids really respond to; it was helpful to be able to see each element of the process, from flower, to insect, to fruit.

 I have also worked directly with the children, using my gardens as their classroom.
 We walk around and take note of colors, shapes, textures, smells, and vocabulary.
 The kids use their hands and tools to water, pick, plant, and dig - all important activities for developing fine motor skills and interacting with a living, green world.